adrianruizmora/wemap-encrypt/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 The goal of this project is to be able to share sensitve data between wemap team members easily and free.
-This is an alternative to other tools like git-encrypt, gpg keys and AWS services large files.
+This is an alternative to other tools like git-encrypt, gpg keys and AWS services to encrypt large files.

 <!-- GETTING STARTED -->